This post may include affiliate links; for details, see our disclosure policy.

 - Mushrooms (obviously!).
-Of course, mushrooms are a well-known trick for bringing in meaty, savory flavor in vegan recipes.
-Here we’ve used a mix of shiitake and baby bella, but you can also use straight baby bella.
+Of course, mushrooms are famous for bringing in meaty, savory flavor in vegan recipes.
+Here we’ve used a mix of shiitake and baby bella mushrooms (aka cremini), but you can also use straight baby bella.

 - Flour and almond milk.
 This vegan gravy uses flour as a thickener just like any country gravy, and unsweetened almond milk stands in for the milk.